 74. In accordance with specific provisions in the treaties, States parties may, if they wish, submit to the relevant committee comments on the concluding observations adopted with respect to their reports.
 All treaty bodies may make any such comments received publicly available.
 Observations by States parties on concluding observations of CEDAW are circulated to the Committee members and their receipt acknowledged in an annex to the Committee's report to the General Assembly (Decision 21/II, A/54/38/Rev.1, p.
 45).
-The Committee may also decide to make the observations available independently of its annual report.
 In accordance with article 9 of the Convention, comments on CERD's concluding observations are included in the Committee's annual report to the General Assembly.
-Comments on the concluding observations of HRC and CAT may be issued as an official document, and they may be referred to, but not included, in their annual reports.
-CRC similarly acknowledges comments received in its sessional and biennial reports, and may reproduce them in its biennial reports to the General

-Assembly upon formal request.
+Comments on the concluding observations of the Human Rights Committee and CAT are issued as official documents, and they may be referred to, but not included, in their annual reports.
+CRC similarly acknowledges comments received in its sessional and biennial reports, and may reproduce them in its biennial reports to the General Assembly upon formal request.
 CESCR makes any comments received public, as submitted, for information purposes only, as Committee documents and mentions them in its annual report (E/2005/22).